KeystoneHQ/keystone3-firmware/docs/verify.md

 sha256sum mh1903.bin
 ```

-**Explanation:**

-- `sha256sum` generates a hash for `mh1903.bin`.
-- Compare this hash with the one on your Keystone3 device to confirm authenticity.
-For instructions on obtaining this value from the device, refer to [this tutorial]().
-To understand how the value is calculated, see the code [here]().
+**Further Steps:** Compare the generated hash with the display on your device.
+For detailed instructions, refer [here]().
+To understand the checksum calculation on the device, see the code [here]().

-## Optional: Cross-Verification with Release Page
+## Optional: In-Depth Verification with Release Page

-Enhance security by comparing `keystone3.bin` with the version on Keystone3's official release page.

-**Why This Matters:** Cross-verification adds a layer of security, ensuring the built firmware matches the officially released version and mitigating security threats.
+Before delving into this section, it's important to understand some context.
+The firmware file available on our release page, named `keystone3.bin`, is derived from the `mh1903.bin` file.
+This transformation involves compressing the original file and adding our official signature for enhanced security and authenticity.

+**Verification Steps:**

+1. **Use the Firmware Maker:**
+   - Access the `firmware-maker` tool under `<ProjectRoot>/tools/code/firmware-maker`.
+   - Build it using `cargo build`.
+   - Run `./fmm --source mh1903.bin --destination keystone3-unsigned.bin` to generate `keystone3-unsigned.bin`.

+**Note**: The checksum of `keystone3-unsigned.bin` will differ from the official release due to the absence of our signature.

+2. **Checksum Verification:**
+   - Find the `firmware-checker` tool under `<ProjectRoot>/tools/code/firmware-checker`.
+   - Build it with `cargo build`.
+   - Run `./fmc --source keystone3-unsigned.bin` to obtain the firmware checksum.
+   - This checksum should match the `mh1903.bin` checksum from step 4 and the value on your device.

+**Significance:** These verification steps conclusively confirm that `keystone3.bin` is derived from `mh1903.bin`, ensuring the code on your Keystone3 device is authentic and reliable.